manishmadugula/Notes/SystemDesign/systemdesignframework.md

 - Talk about server failure, network loss, bottlenecks.
 - How to handle the next scale curve from 1 mil to 10 million users example.

+# Tips
+- Use whisical.
+- Have a sticky note for requirements, non functional too.
+- Have notes section for scribbling ideas.
+- Use comment to add emphasis on a node.